paulsengroup/hictk/docs/cli_reference.rst

                                 Has no effect when creating .cool files.
     --assume-sorted,--assume-unsorted{false}
                                 Assume input files are already sorted.
+    --validate-pixels,--no-validate-pixels{false}
+                                Toggle pixel validation on or off.
+                                When --no-validate-pixels is used and invalid pixels are encountered, hictk will either crash or produce invalid files.
+    --transpose-lower-triangular-pixels,--no-transpose-lower-triangular-pixels{false}
+                                Transpose pixels overlapping the lower-triangular matrix.
+                                When --no-transpose-lower-triangular-pixels is used and one or more pixels overlapping with the lower triangular matrix are encountered an exception will be raised.
     --chunk-size UINT [10000000]
                                 Number of pixels to buffer in memory.
     -l,--compression-lvl UINT:INT bounded to [1 - 12]